usetero/policy/policyotep.md

 ## Motivation

-OpenTelemetry provides a robust, standards based instrumentation solution. this includes many great components, e.g.

-- Declarative configuration
-- Control Protocol via OpAMP
-- X-language extension points in the SDK (samplers, processors, views)
-- Telemetry-Plane controls via the OpenTelemetry collector.
+OpenTelemetry provides declarative configuration, OpAMP for remote control, cross-language SDK extension points, and the OpenTelemetry Collector for telemetry processing.
+Controlling telemetry behavior at scale remains difficult.
+The current model—configuration files that define processing pipelines—breaks down in predictable ways.

+### Configurations grow organically

+Processing rules accumulate over time.
+A configuration that started as 50 lines becomes thousands.
+Each line represents a problem that was solved, but the context is lost.
+Line 847 exists for a reason, but that reason is not documented in the configuration itself.

+Changes become risky because the configuration encodes institutional knowledge that is not legible to new team members or external tools.

+### Configurations require global reasoning

+To safely change one part, you need to understand the whole.
+Data flows through a DAG of components—what shape is it at this point?
+What came before?
+What breaks if you modify this?
+The cognitive load grows with the config size until changes become risky and reviews become superficial.

-However, OpenTelemetry still struggles to provide true "remote control" capabilities that are implementation agnostic.
-When using OpAMP with an OpenTelemetry collector, the "controlling server" of OpAMP needs to understand the configuration layout of an OpenTelemetry collector.
-If a user asked the server to "filter out all attributes starting with `x.`", the server would need to understand/parse the OpenTelemetry collector configuration.
-If the controlling sever was also managing an OpenTelemetry SDK, then it would need a *second* implementation of the 'filter attribute" feature for the SDK vs. the Collector.
-Additionally, as the OpenTelemetry collector allows custom configuration file formats, there is no way for a "controlling server" to operate with an OpenTelemetry Collection distribution without understanding all possible implementations it may need to talk to.
+When using OpAMP with an OpenTelemetry Collector, the controlling server needs to understand the configuration layout of that specific collector.
+If a user asks the server to "filter out all attributes starting with `x.`", the server must understand and parse the collector configuration.
+If the same server also manages an OpenTelemetry SDK, it needs a second implementation of the attribute filtering feature—one for the SDK, one for the Collector.
+Each component has its own configuration format and semantics.

+### Configurations don't scale

+Dropping a hundred noisy log patterns is feasible.
+A thousand patterns degrades performance.
+Ten thousand is impractical.
+The sequential processing model was not designed for this level of specificity.
+Organizations compromise by dropping broad categories, losing signal with the noise.

+### Remote control lacks guarantees

-Additionally, existing remote-control capabilities in OpenTelemetry are not "guaranteed" to be usable due to specification language.
-For example, today one can use the Jaeger Remote Sampler specified for OpenTelemetry SDKs and the jaeger remote sampler extension in the OpenTelemetry collector to dynamically control the sampling of spans in SDKs.
-However, File-based configuration does not require dynamic reloading of configuration.
-This means attempting to provide a solution like Jaeger-remote-sampler with just OpAMP + file-based config is impossible, today.
+Existing remote-control capabilities in OpenTelemetry are not guaranteed to be usable.
+The Jaeger Remote Sampler works with OpenTelemetry SDKs and the Collector's Jaeger remote sampler extension.
+However, file-based configuration does not require dynamic reloading.
+A solution combining OpAMP with file-based configuration cannot provide the same dynamic behavior.

+The OpenTelemetry Collector allows custom configuration file formats.
+A controlling server cannot operate with an arbitrary Collector distribution without understanding all possible configuration formats it may encounter.

+### A different model

-However, we believe there is a way to achieve our goals without changing the direction of OpAmp or File-based configuration.
-Instead we can break apart the notion of "Configuration" from "Policy", providing a new capability in OpenTelemetry.
+These goals can be achieved without changing the direction of OpAMP or file-based configuration.
+The solution is to separate "configuration" from "policy".

+Policies are independent rules.
+Each policy is atomic, self-contained, and understandable in isolation.
+The execution model supports tens of thousands of policies without degradation.
+A policy works the same way whether it runs in an SDK, a Collector, or any other component that implements the specification.

 ## Explanation